anttiharju/actions/find-changes/README.md

 If you use this, you should have either [merge queues](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/configuring-pull-request-merges/managing-a-merge-queue) (GitHub Enterprise feature) or `Require branches to be up to date before merging` branch protection rule enabled.

-Combine the use of this action with its sibling [compare-changes](../compare-changes) to run the CI jobs that follow conditionally.
+Combine this action with its sibling [compare-changes](../compare-changes) to run the CI steps or jobs that follow it conditionally.

 ## Usage example